The STREAM Program

 By the end of this program, your freshly optimized Lean production line will be live, your processes will flow seamlessly, your staff will be certified in designing Mixed Model Line Design, and you will have a solid foundation on which to build a sustainable Lean culture.

-As of today, March 17 2020, many manufacturing companies are contemplating their near-term plans for dealing with the Coronavirus.
+Many manufacturing companies are contemplating their near-term plans for dealing with the Coronavirus.
 Working from home is not an option for factory floor workers, but may be possible for administrative and support jobs.
 The material supply chain is also being heavily affected, which makes production difficult even if all of your workers are there.
 Since we are entering a period of time when remote working may be the only option, here are some ideas to continue to make progress and to get ready for the future.

 If demand is down now is the perfect time to redirect resources and design/redesign your production line(s).
 The STREAM program is a structured roadmap plus training plus coaching to achieve a transformation in 16 weeks.
 You’ll come out of the downturn ready to run!
 More about the STREAM program below.